 A recent decision by the Texas Supreme Court shuts down another dispute over the ownership of Padre Island by heirs of Padre Nicholas Balli.
-Jesus Balli was a minor at the time the deed was signed;

 The high court denied the plaintiffs' claim that a deed signed more than 150 years ago was a fraud.